-5.5.1 Summative internal assessment 3 (IA3): Examination - imaginative written response (25%)
+5.5.1 Summative internal assessment 3 (IA3): Extended response - imaginative spoken/multimodal response (25%)

 This internal assessment focuses on the interpretation of a literary text from the prescribed text list as a springboard for an imaginative response.
-It is a supervised task that assesses a range of cognitions when responding to a particular situation, task or scenario.
+It is an open-ended task responding to a particular situation, task or scenario.
+While students may undertake some research in the writing of the extended response, it is not the focus of this technique.